iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 (Numerical Optimizations)/Background/Characterizing Functions for Optimizations.md

 > A function $f$ is a C0 function that are Uniformly Continuous. ramp function is a class of C0 functions.

 **C1 Smooth**
-> A function $f$ is a C1 function when it has a continuous derivative.
+> A function $f$ is a C1 function when it has a uniformly continuous derivative.
 It's quadratic-like.

 ---
 ### **Closed Function**